How to leverage customer data to identify & act on drivers of churn

 1 – Analyze all recent voluntary churn events e.g. 12- 24 months of data

-• Ensure you have a complete view of customer interactions immediately before the event; this will be easy if you have CDP with this data consolidated.
+• Ensure you have a complete view of customer interactions immediately before the churn event; this will be easy if you have CDP with this data consolidated.
 Otherwise, you must build a temporary data store to conduct the analysis.

 • These are the types of variables that you will need (lots of these are widely applicable, but some are more relevant to one kind of subscription business vs another):